tomatol31/RestaurantManagerLT/README.md

 .just open installer RestaurantManagerLT-setup - version - .exe
 .it will auto install all necessary files.
 .in the future simpily run the RestaurantManagementLT.exe it create.
-.delete installer RestaurantManagerLT - version - .exe so you won't run it by mistake again.
+.delete installer RestaurantManagerLT-setup - version - .exe so you won't run it by mistake again.
 .when it first open up with device id contract me  -  just copy and paste ID it pop up for me and i will generate key and give back .
 .one key is in it will be aviable for use no limit no internet.